snowfrogdev/weave/docs/adr/0002-variable-state-management.md

 ### Name Collision Handling

+Shadowing between variable categories is a semantic error caught by the resolver:

-If a dialogue file declares `save gold = 0` but the game already provides a `gold` variable, this is a compile error.
-Dialogue globals cannot shadow game variables.
+- If a dialogue file declares `save gold = 0` but also has `extern gold`, this is a semantic error
+- If a dialogue file declares `temp health = 100` but also has `extern health`, this is a semantic error
+- Duplicate `extern` declarations in the same file are errors; across files they are allowed (idempotent)

 ### Visit Tracking